jyleong/GameVesters/README.md

 ----------------------------------------------------

 ### CHECKPOINT SUBMISSION TASKS FLOWS AND FEATURES TO ASSESS
-**All currencies are virtual and does no have any connections to real dollars**
+**Disclaimer: All currencies are virtual and are not to be confused with real dollars**

 **New user creation**
 - create new user with any email.
-- default currency will be given at 100,000.
+- default currency will be given at 100,000 for first time sign up.
+- After first time sign in, you will land in your user page, click the 'Gamevesters' logo to navigate to Home

 **Search stocks by symbol**
 - currently user can only search stocks by their official symbol.